 The term vernacular in architecture is used to refer to the indigenous architectural style that belongs to a particular region or cultural origin.
-Vernacular architecture refers closely to the designs that are convenient for that particular region concerning keeping a few key factors into consideration.
-The factors that undergo into consideration are the geographical topography, climatic conditions as well as how prone to disasters (the types of disasters as well) that particular region is.
-Another but also one of the most important factors that stand for consideration is the types of materials that are locally available at an abundance.
+Vernacular architecture refers closely to the designs that are convenient for that particular region keeping a few key factors into consideration.
+The factors that are taken into consideration are the geographical topography, climatic conditions as well and how prone to disasters (the types of disasters as well) that particular region is.
+Another but also one of the most important factors that stand for consideration is the types of materials that are locally available in abundance.

-Vernacularism of buildings is a very appreciated and upcoming form of an architectural study.
-The understanding of a cultural and traditional style of construction is in many ways respecting the cultural, natural and traditional heritage of any place.
-Not only that, vernacularism helps in understanding the psychological and societal structure of any people.
-One of the best aspects of vernacularism is the harmonious nature of such a construction system with nature, in that it is cost-effective, less straining on the environment and most importantly, extremely practical.
+Vernacularism of buildings is a very appreciated and upcoming form of architectural study.
+The understanding of a cultural and traditional style of construction is in many ways respecting the cultural, natural, and traditional heritage of any place.
+Not only that, vernacularism helps in understanding the psychological and societal structure of any person.
+One of the best aspects of vernacularism is the harmonious nature of such a construction system with nature, in that it is cost-effective, less straining on the environment, and most importantly, extremely practical.

 A good architect always keeps himself conscious of the materials and their properties before the inception of any design.
 This is a conscious and knowledgeable choice that every architect must undergo to keep a clear vision.
 At the start of any design, the understanding of the materials that one chooses to use or apply for the particular project must be a clear decision.
 Once that goes under the hammer, a definite understanding of the finished picture should always arise reflecting on the materials’ properties and nature.